frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section2-exercise2.md

     - The keybind for "Use" is the "U" key.
     - Arcs should only go on the corners of the gusset not on every hole.

+### Complete?
+Try and remake ths gusset for a different section of the frame!

 ## When You're Ready